awsdocs/amazon-comprehend-developer-guide/doc_source/what-is.md

 + **Scalable natural language processing**—Amazon Comprehend enables you to analyze millions of documents so that you can discover the insights that they contain\.

 + **Integrate with other AWS services**—Amazon Comprehend is designed to work seamlessly with other AWS services like Amazon S3 and AWS Lambda\.
-Store your documents in Amazon S3, or analyze real\-time data with Kinesis Firehose\.
+Store your documents in Amazon S3, or analyze real\-time data with Kinesis Data Firehose\.
 Support for AWS Identity and Access Management \(IAM\) makes it easy to securely control access to Amazon Comprehend operations\.
 Using IAM, you can create and manage AWS users and groups to grant the appropriate access to your developers and end users\.

 + **Low cost**—With Amazon Comprehend, you only pay for the documents that you analyze\.
 There are no minimum fees or upfront commitments\.